How to Organize NotebookLM Notebooks at Scale (2026)

 Features NotebookLM Lacks for Large Projects

 NotebookLM connects to Google apps only: Drive, Docs, Slides, and Sheets.
-As of late 2025, it also supports .docx files, images, and Google Sheets uploads.
+It now also reads .docx files, images (with OCR), and CSV files.
 But if your notes live in Apple Notes, Obsidian, or Notion, you export and re-upload manually.

 Elephas integrates directly with Apple Notes, Obsidian, Notion, LogSeq, Roam Research, and DEVONthink.
 Content syncs from your existing tools without manual file transfers.